 Aborrajado is a sweet or savoury dish originating in Colombia’s Valle del Cauca region.
 This dish is made from deep fried or baked plantain stuffed with cheese and often guava paste.
 A Cali regional restaurant chain which serves delicious aborrajado is Apolo Restaurants, with 9 restaurants in the area.

 Cuchuco is a filling soup originating from the Boyacá region of Colombia, believed to have originated from the indigenous communities that once inhabited the region.
-This soup contains corn, barley, mashed beans, peas, carrots, potatoes, cilantro, and garlic.
+This Colombian food contains corn, barley, mashed beans, peas, carrots, potatoes, cilantro, and garlic.
 A stylish restaurant and bar in Boyacá which serves this cuchuco is BioMio Lounge Bar and Café.

 17. Caldo de costilla